SeongchunYang/SeongchunYang/README.md

 - BSc Life Sciences, Psychology[^1] (Kyonggi Univ.
 2015-2019)
 - MSc Life Sciences (Kyoto Univ.
 2019-2021)

-Currently work in both behavioral modeling/simulation and analysis of RNAseq data in neurodevelopment.
+Currently working in both behavioral modeling/simulations and analysis of RNAseq data in neurodevelopment.

 Most of the content here are for archival purposes as much as to publish the code.